Skip to main content

 Monthly intake is the macro snapshot β€” the "big picture" that drives plan generation.
 You submit it once (and refresh it when the user's situation changes).
 It tells Ozzie how much room the user has to work with each month.

-Transactions are the micro level β€” individual expenses and income events that build a real spending picture over time.
-They are parsed from natural language, images, PDFs or spreadsheets using GPT-4o.
+Transactions are the micro level β€” individual expenses and income events parsed from natural language, images, PDFs, or spreadsheets using AI. ozzie-openapi parses them and returns structured records; your application stores them.

 How they work together